Léo Major: Differing accounts of Major's actions

 A similar version from a 2005 article from the Ottawa Citizen claims that Major "worked his way to the city centre", captured the driver of a German staff car outside a tavern, went inside the tavern with this captive, and disarmed the officer who was drinking inside.
 The two communicated in French, and Major learned the officer was from Alsace-Lorraine, "a region near France that was not terribly committed to Adolf Hitler's rabid designs"; finding the officer did not mean any harm, Major gave the officer his gun back: "I said the war is almost finished and I am a member of the advance party – I didn't say I was alone.
 I said it's a lovely town and I didn't want nobody to destroy that town."
 Major then "spent the next few hours engaging patrols whenever he could and setting off grenades where they would make noise, but do little damage", and killed four SS members during an attack on the local SS headquarters.
 By four in the morning, Major learned the Germans had left the city, and tried to signal the townsfolk to come outside; however, he found that this was difficult, as they were unsure of who he was.
 Linking up with the resistance, Major returned to camp with Arsenault's body.

-The Dutch newspaper Trouw offers a much less fantastical account of Major's actions, presenting the "solo assault" story as a legend that Major entertained and that the actual operation was much more simple, as the Germans had already mostly left:Hij bereikte de stad en liep er door uitgestorven straten.
-Hij klopte op deuren, maar niemand durfde open te doen.
-"Na een poos was ik zo moe dat ik niet meer helder denken kon.
-Maar ik had genoeg inlichtingen, nergens ontmoette ik vijanden."
-Hij liep in kringen rond, verliet de stad en kwam bij een boer die hij geruststelde door het woord CANADA aan de binnenkant van zijn muts aan te wijzen.
-Al snel had hij contact met de ondergrondse.
-Hij kon terug naar zijn eenheid met de melding dat de vijand Zwolle had verlaten. ...
-Maar in de decennia die volgden verwerd Leo Major volgens velen tot een 'Rambo' die wild schietend straat na straat veroverde op ’zeker duizend’ Duitsers die hardnekkig weerstand boden.
-Het was een verhaal dat hij – zo lachen zijn vrienden mild – op het laatst ook zelf steeds iets meer ging geloven.